conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 be propagated to the consumer's package ID, but this would lead to a big drawback: any build of a requirement (or transitive requirement) would modify all the package IDs down in the dependency graph, those new IDs wouldn't have binaries available and we would need to compile them.

-In most cases, this requires too much compilation times and we want to take advantage of available binaries if they are ABI compatible.
+In some situations it is not convenient because it will consume too much compilation time and we want to take advantage of available binaries if they are ABI compatible.
+However, in other situations, that's exactly what we want to achieve: we can't take the risk of a requirement changing a header file without bumping the version.

 Here it lies the utility and importance of package ID modes, they allow to configure which components of the full package reference should be considered to compute the package ID of